- SRCC home

 Trevor advocates strongly for a sensible and reasoned approach to occupational health and safety that delivers measurable outcomes rather than simply another administrative checklist.
 He is passionate about implementing systems which genuinely improve safety outcomes in the workplace through effective consultation and the appropriate application of the hierarchy of safety controls.

-Dominic was elected by licensees to represent their views and appointed to the SRCC on 14 September 2011.
+Louisa was elected by licensees to represent their views and was appointed to the SRCC from 27 November 2017.

-Steve Kibble Group Manager, Work Health and Safety Policy Group, Department of Employment
+Group Manager, Work Health and Safety Policy Group, Attorney-General's Department

 Chief Executive Officer, Safe Work Australia